 The source codes of Linux are under a free license.
 This is usually the GPL.
 That means: source texts may be changed and adapted at any time.

 Advantage: Your digital signage solution is not dependent on a manufacturer (vendor lock-in).
 In the worst case, the vendor can discontinue support for its product.
 You might have many problems then.
-With Linux and Open-Source Software, you choose another service provider with the appropriate know-how or take care of it yourself.
+With Linux and open-source digital signage software, you choose another service provider with the appropriate know-how or take care of it yourself.